system76/docs/_articles/laptop-firmware.md

 ```

 After the above commands are ran depending on the drive that the OS is installed on you can use the above instructions to update your firmware.

+### Firmware Notifications

+If you're receiving the firmware update notification then your system's Intel ME may be turned on.
+Let's reboot the laptop and hold F2.
+Then go to Advanced -> Advanced Chipset Control and make sure that the ME is disabled, then go to the Exit tab and save.
+Any changes?
+If not let's go back into the BIOS and use the load setup options in the Exit tab then save and reboot.